 The park has a bike path and hiking trails of various lengths.
 Some of the routes start directly from the campground.
-The Flume Trail (pictured above) is a relatively easy 1.8 mile trip through the natural gorge along a boardwalk.
+The Flume Trail (pictured below) is a relatively easy 1.8 mile trip through the natural gorge along a boardwalk.
 Avid climbers can also take on the more challenging trek up Mount Lafayette.

 Go swimming, kayaking or canoeing on Echo Lake, or take the scenic aerial tram to the top of Cannon Mountain.
 An enclosed cable car will take you on an eight-minute trip up the 4,080-foot peak where you can get views of mountains in four different states and Canada.
-The summit also has walking paths, an observation deck, cafe, and restrooms.
+The summit also has walking paths, an observation deck, a cafe, and restrooms.

 2. Nickerson State Park, Massachusetts